Alexander Steven Corbet

 The 1943 Ronald Fisher, Corbet, Williams paper on the unseen species problem in ecology was a key contribution in the field of community ecology, and remains important to this day.

 Corbet had four children, two of which died in infancy.
 Both of his adult children acquired his interest in entomology: his son Philip Steven Corbet became an authority on dragonflies and his daughter Sarah Alexandra Corbet is an authority on British bumble bees and plant pollination.

-Alexander Steven Corbet died of heart failure in 1948.
+Alexander Steven Corbet collapsed from heart failure after hurrying for a train, and died shortly after in 1948.